marcovictorino/wiegleb/README.md

 - Using replacing eligibility trace to accelerate convergence.
 See file tdLearning.java
 - Exploration rate start at 0.1 and decays gaussian.
 - The global learning rate decays exponentially from 0.005 to 0.002.
-- The Gui application r1.java need  JFreeChart package to show graphics.
+- The Gui application wiegleb.java need  JFreeChart package to show graphics.
 -